 Hooking API

-- EAT and IAT: all EXE / DLL contains API to import and export tables.
+• EAT and IAT: all EXE / DLL contain API to import and export tables.
 These tables contain pointers that indicate the API Entry Point.
-By changing these pointers, making them point to our callback, we have a hook.
-However, if this EXE / DLL does not import API’s, this method will not work;
+By changing these pointers, and making them point to our callback, we have a hook.
+However, if this EXE / DLL does not import APIs, this method will not work;

-- Inline Hook is when we get the first instructions of a function, and we exchange for a Jump, Push or a Call for our function.
+• An inline Hook is when we get the first instructions of a function, and we exchange them for a Jump, Push, or Call for our function.

 Event Hooking